garrethue/project-myPractice/README.md

 - Howler.js
 - Google Text-to-Speech API

+## Installation

 ### Prerequisites to Installation

 - [Node.js](https://nodejs.org/en/)
-- A Google Cloud account with valid credentials to use Text-to-Speech API (usually a .json file you provide the file path for on your local)
+- A Google Cloud account with valid credentials to use Text-to-Speech API (usually a .json file you provide the file path for on your local or an API key).
+For a set of instruction to do this go here: [Getting Started with authentication][https://cloud.google.com/docs/authentication/getting-started]

-## Installation

-If your application has secret keys (for example -- Twilio), make sure you tell them how to set that up, both in getting the key and then what to call it in the `.env` file.

 1. Create a database named `my_practice`,
 2. The queries in the `database.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
 The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
 3. Open up your editor of choice and run an `npm install`
 4. Create .env file and place google credential in file (IE, type: GOOGLE_APPLICATION_CREDENTIAL="PATH_to_your_valid_key_here!")
+   4a. example of file path: "/Users/garret.larson/Desktop/text-to-speech-file.json"
 5. Run `npm run server` in your terminal
 6. Run `npm run client` in your terminal (the `npm run client` command should open up a new browser tab for you)